ViktorBarzin/Website/content/blog/05-HA!Proxy.md

     Upgrade-Insecure-Requests: 1
     Connection: close

-Notice how the `Host` header has different value?
+Notice how the `Host` header changes its value.

-Well what if I setup multiple (sub)domain names to point to the same ip address and then have something route requests based on the `Host` header?
+#### Well what if I setup multiple (sub)domains to point to the same ip address and then have something route requests based on the `Host` header?

-#### Note that the domain I'm doing this is `samitor.com` as I consider is for more *proffesional*.
+##### Note that the domain I'm doing this is `samitor.com` as I consider is for more *proffesional*.
 The actual domain does not matter here

 Here is how my dns zone looks like:

 ![](/images/05-HA!Proxy-b5202366.png)

-Notice the multiple CNAME records that point to the same address which in my case is `213.191.184.70`.
+Notice the **multiple CNAME records that point to the same address** which in my case is `213.191.184.70`.
-On layer 4 this wouldn't make much sense to do, but as we go up to layer 7 it makes all the difference.
+**On layer 4 this wouldn't make much sense**, but **as we go up to layer 7, it makes all the difference.**

-So what I eventually want to achieve is have a service that listens on ports 80 and 443 for http requests.
-When once is received I want it to inspect the `Host` header and route the request to the according backend service.
+#### So what I eventually want to achieve is have a service that listens on ports 80 and 443 for HTTP requests.
+When one is received, I want it to inspect the `Host` header and route the request to the according backend service.

-This is how this requirements looks like in HAProxy config's terms:
+This is how this requirements look like in HAProxy config's terms:

     frontend http_proxy
     	bind 213.191.184.70:80             # Public address to bind to mode http                          # We are routing http here option forwardfor                  # Add Forward-For header to tell the backend server there is a proxy option http-server-close
     	reqadd X-Forwared-Proto:\ http
     	reqadd X-Forwarded-Port:\ 80

     	acl host_website hdr(host) -i viktorbarzin.me      # ACL that matches requests with Host header = viktorbarzin.me
     	acl host_kms_info hdr(host) -i kms.samitor.com     # ACL that matches requests with Host header = kms.samitor.com
     	acl host_privatebin hdr(host) -i pb.samitor.com    # ACL that matches requests with Host header = pb.samitor.com

     	use_backend docker_gateway_http if host_website    # If host is viktorbarzin.me, then use backend that serves my site.
     	use_backend kms_info_http if host_kms_info         # If host is kms.samitor.com - use the backend that serves this
     	use_backend privatebin_http if host_privatebin     # --//--

     # The below logic is the same as the one above.
 The difference is adding the ssl settings.
     frontend https_proxy